VinceFab/DBCV/README.md

 * Density-Based Clustering Validation.pdf: the paper by Davoud Moulavi Et al(1)
 * Non parametric Density Based Clustering Heuristic.pdf: describes our approach and walk through the heuristic
-* Clustering_heuristic.py: python implementation of the heuristic on 2-dimensional synthetic data
+* [a relative link](Clustering_heuristic.py): python implementation of the heuristic on 2-dimensional synthetic data
 * DBCV_computation.py: python script to compute the DBCV of a given clustering